 The third award is being given to BankNewport for its complete restoration of bank’s premier branch location at 10 Washington Square.
 The brick and terra cotta structure was built from 1929-1930.
 It is designed in a stately classical revival style which is in keeping with the grandeur and civic importance of Washington Square as the tradition commercial and governmental center of Newport.
 The integration of modern HVAC systems and handicap access to the building was all done with a careful maintenance and repair of the existing façade.
 Local artisans were engaged to hand-paint gold leaf lettering on the façade to restore it fully to it original glory.
 Here is a link about the restoration of the Washington Square BankNewport Branch.

-A4 Architecture has been pleased to assist Salve Regina, the Preservation Society and The International Tennis Hall of Fame in renovations that have been awarded the Doris Duke Preservation Award in the past and we are grateful to this annual event to help focus the spotlight on the need for preservation and to honor those clients who undertake this difficult, expensive but ultimately very important and rewarding task!
+A4 Architecture has been pleased to assist Salve Regina, the Preservation Society of Newport County, and The International Tennis Hall of Fame in renovations that have been awarded the Doris Duke Preservation Award in the past and we are grateful to this annual event to help focus the spotlight on the need for preservation and to honor those clients who undertake this difficult, expensive but ultimately very important and rewarding task!

 Ross Sinclair Cann, AIA, LEED AP, is an historian, author, educator and practicing architect living and working for A4 Architecture in Newport, Rhode Island and was the architect for several Doris Duke Preservation Award winning projects.